-A happy medium is an M-S pair.
+A happy medium is a Mid/Side pair.
 In some ways this is the best of both worlds, capturing the on-axis mono signal along with the side mic which allows you to adjust the stereo width to taste.
-But again, if isolation from other instruments in the same room is mission-critical, this would not be my first choice because the mics are outside (or almost outside) the piano.
+But again, if isolation from other instruments in the same room is mission-critical, this would not be my first choice, because the mics are outside (or almost outside) the piano.

 The missionary position

 The problem may start to go away as the lid is closed (due the many reflections inside of a piano).
 But these reflections can also be detrimental.
 A benefit of this technique, however, is that it allows the lid to be placed on the “half stick” or, depending on your mic, perhaps even fully closed.
-With a bunch of blankets, you can get significant isolation, although you will invariably have to dial in some general tone fixes with a good eq to make up for the boxy and muffled sound of the fully enclosed piano.
-For this setup, check out Slider’s Piano Barre (reviewed March 2000), as it can really help with positioning.
+With a bunch of blankets, you can get significant isolation, although you will invariably have to dial in some general tone fixes with a good EQ to make up for the boxy and muffled sound of the fully enclosed piano.

 Off with your head